-For the past 100 years some great radio has provoked extraordinary reactions.
+For the past one-hundred years some great radio has provoked extraordinary reactions.

 I’m Martin Cooper – both a broadcaster and a listener.
 Every month I publish a new article here about radio.
 Subscribe by clicking the “Follow Pre-fade Listen” button below.

 My new book, Radio’s Legacy in Popular Culture, is published by Bloomsbury Academic (click on the book cover to read a sample and order a copy for yourself).

 The book tells the story of radio through pop songs, movies, novels, poetry, art and sculpture.
 What’s your favourite radio song?

 This companion site also thinks about radio – and how we’ve been listening to it.
 Mostly the good bits.
 Use the Search button to find more, or browse the archives.